criteo/consul-templaterb/README.md

   --template "samples/consul_template.erb:consul-summary.txt"
 ```

-### Process management and signalisation of configuration files
+### Process management and signalization of configuration files

 With the `--exec` argument (can be specified multiple times), consul-templaterb will launch
 the process specified when all templates have been generated.
 When generated file(s) do change,